1. Text messages are considered records

 accessibility requirements under the Contract and Commercial Law Act 2017

-The two approaches outlined below offer organisations different yet complementary means of dealing with issues related to managing text messages.
+The two approaches outlined below offer organisations different yet complementary means of dealing with issues related to managing text messages and other communications.

 Procedural approach: focuses on ensuring that adequate information and records are created through non-technical (sometimes manual) methods.

-A procedural “low-tech” approach to identifying, managing and capturing text messages can include developing policies and procedures, introducing reviews, and training staff.
+A procedural “low-tech” approach to identifying, managing and capturing text messages and other communications can include developing policies and procedures, introducing reviews, and training staff.

 Develop policies and procedures: addresses some of the management issues noted.
-One example is how to identify text messages that are not facilitative, that are transitory, or that have short-term value, and knowing what to do with these messages.
+One example is how to identify text messages and other communications that are not facilitative, that are transitory, or that have short-term value, and knowing what to do with these messages and communications.

 Introduce regular reviews: ensures policies and processes are kept up to date with changes in technology.

-Train staff: ensures staff are trained in simple and practical methods of capturing text messages in official information and records systems.
+Train staff: ensures staff are trained in simple and practical methods of capturing text messages and other communications in official information and records systems.
 One example is making a file note of the content.

-Technical solutions available for the management of text messages can include installing new software and technologies, configuring text messaging technologies, and using third-party services.
+Technical solutions available for the management of text messages and other communications can include installing new software and technologies, configuring text messaging and communications technologies, and using third-party services.

-Install mobile device management software: integrates with official networks and systems to centrally configure, manage and secure applicable text message-capable devices.
+Install mobile device management software: integrates with official networks and systems to centrally configure, manage and secure applicable text message/communications-capable devices.

 Use virtualisation technologies: lets users work in virtual environments through virtualisation or “thin client” solutions.

-Configure text messaging technologies: allows for easy and automated capture of electronic messages and metadata.
+Configure technologies: allows for easy and automated capture of electronic messages, other communications, and metadata.

-Use a system that allows for export of messages: ensures that text messages, including metadata, can be exported from the system in which they were originally created.
+Use a system that allows for export of messages and communications: ensures that text messages and other communications, including metadata, can be exported from the system in which they were originally created.

-Use third-party services: captures messages, such as a service that captures all email, chat and text messages created through organisational systems.
+Use third-party services: captures messages, and other communications, such as a service that captures all email, chat, text messages, and other communications created through organisational systems.